huri000/SwiftEntryKit/README.md

 let keyboardRelation = EKAttributes.PositionConstraints.KeyboardRelation.bind(offset: offset)
 attributes.positionConstraints.keyboardRelation = keyboardRelation
 ```
-In the example above the entry's bottom is tuned to have a 10pts offset from the top of the keyboard (while it show)
+In the example above the entry's bottom is tuned to have a 10pts offset from the top of the keyboard (while it shows)
 Because the entry's frame might exceed the screen bounds, the user might not see all the entry - we wouldn't want that.
 Therefore, an additional associated value has been added - `screenEdgeResistance` with value of 20pts.
 That is, to make sure that the entry remains within the bounds of the screen, and always visible to the user.
-The extreme situation might occur as the device orientation is horizontal and the keyboard shows up (See example project for more information).
+The extreme situation might occur as the device orientation is landscape and the keyboard shows up (See example project form presets for more information).

 #### User Interaction
 The entry and the screen can be interacted by the user.
 User interaction be can intercepted in various ways: